autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 	- Use `beetRoot.sh stop` / `beetRoot.bat stop` to properly stop the stand-alone server.

-	- **NOTE**: Due to the licenses, we don't distribute the Java Servlet API.
-You have to download this API yourself e.g. through maven-dependencies or here: [Java Servlet Specification](https://javaee.github.io/servlet-spec).
+	- **NOTE**: We don't distribute the Java Servlet API.
+If you run beetRoot as a stand-alone server, you have to download this API yourself e.g. through maven-dependencies or here: [Java Servlet Specification](https://javaee.github.io/servlet-spec).
 You basically need to add the library javax.servlet-api-x.y.z.jar.

 2. Servlet-container: